ChrisFischer-MTA/ConquoringConjuration/README.md

 > 2. You must set your Character Type to not set - demonstrated in https://github.com/ChrisFischer-MTA/ConquoringConjuration/blob/master/project_Settings.PNG?raw=true - we are working with Windows specific types, Windows doesn't convert TCHAR_ seemlessly to ASCII/UNICODE/DBCS although it's a loose-type macro.

+# What is this?
+I used to play Wizard101 when I was twelve.
+(Wizard101 is a MMORPG: massively multiplayer online role-playing game).
+I always played around in cheat engine to modify values, earn gold, etc. This is me revisitng the project some years later and making something actually cool.

+# Tools Used

+x32 Dbg - Used for mapping the memory, pulling out the structs of the DLL that is loaded in.

+Cheat Engine - Used initially to freeze time, and find the values of the cards.

+Process Monitor - Used to find server communication, enumerate the anti-cheat, and figure out the logging the game was doing.

+# Special Thanks
+Shoutout to MSDN for having a function I could just steal.

+Thanks for Mr. Singer (Freedom and Valencia, respectively) for providing me the encouragement throughout the project.

+Thanks to Mr. Raymond Enger for accepting it as extra credit work.

 Bot written to break Wizard101 Conjuration Concentration